 1) BRP pick up location If your visa application is successful, you will notice when you get your passport back that you will only have a 30 day entry sticker.
 You have to enter the UK within these 30 days and you will collect a BRP card in the UK which will contain the full time for your Tier 4 visa.
 To collect your BRP card from Aston University you must write 2HE554 for the alternative collection code [ASTON STUDENTS ONLY].
 You MUST collect your full visa issued on a BRP card within 10 days of arrival in the UK or before your 30 day entry visa expires, whichever is later.
 Please refer to the picture below for reference.

 2) Book an appointment at a visa application centre You will book an appointment at a nearby visa application centre to submit your biometric information (fingerprint and facial scans).
-Usually, you will also be submitting your documents at this appointment but depending on the country, you may just be asked to post your documents after the biometric enrolment e.g. Visa Application Centers in the US will ask an applicant to post their documents to the British Consulate in New York after the biometric appointment.
+Usually, you will also be submitting your documents at this appointment but depending on the country, you may just be asked to post your documents after the biometric enrolment e.g. Visa Application Centres in the US will ask an applicant to post their documents to the British Consulate in New York after the biometric appointment.
 You may also be interviewed during the appointment.
 More on that later

 3) Print the UKVI Checklist and attend appointment You will be prompted to print the checklist and take this (along with all of your documents) to the appointment.
 Arrive in good time and once you have attended this appointment and documents have been submitted, you will usually just be waiting for a decision.
-Some visa application centers ask that you provide photocopies of all of your documents as well.
+Some visa application centres ask that you provide photocopies of all of your documents as well.
 We would usually advise that all applicants do this just so you have a copy of all documents being submitted.
 This will make challenging decisions easier.

 Usually the application process can take up to 15 working days (3 weeks) if you opted for the standard application.
-Paying for priority services can shorten this time but with whatever application you decide to do, you need to factor in enough time to apply for your visa and arrive in the UK before the latest date of enrolment for your course.
+Paying for priority or super-priority services (if available) can shorten this time but with whatever application you decide to do, you need to factor in enough time to apply for your visa and arrive in the UK before the latest date of enrolment for your course.
 If you arrive after this date, we may not be able to accept you onto course despite you having a visa to study.

 Be mindful that during the busy period (August to October), waiting times may be longer.